Jason Gardener: Major achievements

 Gardener has also won four senior national titles indoors and two outdoors.

 Bobsleigh

 In 2008 Jason took part in a project to qualify four athletes from diverse sports in the British 2 Man Bobsleigh Championships, after just two weeks of training.
 Along with World Champion track cyclist Craig MacLean, Rugby World Cup winner Dan Luger and Commonwealth Decathlon champion Dean Macey, he attempted to complete two runs down the course at Cesana Pariol in Italy (site of the 2006 Winter Olympics) to gain qualification to the finals.
 Selected as pusher for driver Macey, he succeeded in finishing in sixth place overall, as well as being the highest placed novice pair.
 The story was filmed for the BBC and broadcast in February 2009.
 Jason declined an offer to try and qualify for the next Winter Olympics in 2010.

-Education

-Gardner was educated at Moorlands Primary School, Beechen Cliff School and the City of Bath College.
-He later graduated from Bath Spa University.